 The GCU is a compact and lightweight system, which displays real-time videos and images captured by the vehicle’s payload cameras.

 The processing, retrieving and storing of the real-time data provided by the UAV is carried out at the GCU.
 It can also playback videos for target evaluation and alleviate retransmission of videos and meta data to the operations network.

-The range and service ceiling of the aircraft are 10km and 4,500m respectively.
-Its maximum endurance is 90min.
+The range and service ceiling of the aircraft are 10km and 4,500m respectively, while its maximum endurance is 90 minutes.

 The Global Unmanned Aerial Vehicles (UAV) Market 2011-2021